fxbriol/fxbriol.github.io/_pages/about.md

 ## News

+* I will be visiting the [Department of Statistics at the University of Auckland](https://www.auckland.ac.nz/en/science/about-the-faculty/department-of-statistics.html) from October to December 2026.

 * Congratulations to [Arina Odnoblyudova](https://jularina.github.io/arina-odv-web/) for the first preprint of her PhD, which shows how to make Bayesian global sensitivity computationally tractable for modern Bayesian inference problems.
 Find out more [here](https://arxiv.org/abs/2605.28099).

 * Congratulations to [Zonghao (Hudson) Chen](https://hudsonchen.github.io) for successfully completing his PhD!
 Hudson will now move to the Wharton School at the University of Pennsylvania for a postdoctoral position.